statuser/ChoiceSetsSizeOne/README.md

 The simulation files are contained in the Simulation Directory.
 To run the files source the PowerExploration.R file.
 You will be asked to select a simulation scenario for three different options.
 You may need to change the seed if you want to run a unique simulation.
 The final output should be the plot.
 The file is currently built to run interactively.
-There are some small changes that need to be made if you want to run the progrma in headless mode.
+There are some small changes that need to be made if you want to run the program in headless mode.

 This would be: